mantiumai/chirps/docs/development.md

 - `index_name`: A CharField with a maximum length of 256 characters.
 - `text_field`: A CharField with a maximum length of 256 characters.
 - `embedding_field`: A CharField with a maximum length of 256 characters.

-### PineconeAsset

-The `PineconeAsset` model represents a Pinecone asset.
-It contains the following fields:

-- `api_key`: An EncryptedCharField with a maximum length of 256 characters.
-- `environment`: A CharField with a maximum length of 256 characters.
-This field is nullable and can be left blank.
-- `index_name`: A CharField with a maximum length of 256 characters.
-This field is nullable and can be left blank.
-- `project_name`: A CharField with a maximum length of 256 characters.
-This field is nullable and can be left blank.
+- `embedding_model`: A CharField with a default value of 'text-embedding-ada-002' and a maximum length of 256 characters.
-- `metadata_text_field`: A CharField with a maximum length of 256 characters.
-This field is nullable.
+- `embedding_model_service`: A CharField with a default value of 'OpenAI' and a maximum length of 256 characters.
+- `html_logo`: A string field that represents the path to the logo of the Redis asset.
+The path should be within the static directory.
+- `html_name`: A string field that stores the name of the Redis asset.
+- `html_description`: A string field that stores a description of the Redis asset.

+The `search()` method performs a search against the Redis asset.

 ## Views